StanfordVL/iGibson/README_VR.md

 You can find VR tests in iGibson/test and VR demos iGibson/examples/demo

-* Example: run the stadium interaction demo in the folder iGibson/examples/demo:
+Run:

+$ python vr_demo_basic.py (for a scene with simpler graphics)

+or

-$ python vr_interaction_demo_ohoopee.py
+$ python vr_demo_rs.py (for the current state-of-the-art Gibson graphics)

+To see the features of the VR software.

 To use the gripper asset featured in the interaction demos, please download the 'gripper' folder at this link: https://drive.google.com/drive/folders/1-lHTtUuEgs9zzcievvvVdjHP0BdN7Du4?usp=sharing, and put it in assets/models (wherever your assets folder is).

 Have fun in VR!

 Helpful tips:
-Press ESCAPE to force the rendering window to close during program execution.
+Press ESCAPE to force the fullscreen rendering window to close during program execution.